mobweb/MobWeb_MassResetCustomerPasswords/README.md

 This is useful if you have imported customer accounts from an external source and need to assign them all a custom password and notify them about it.

+## Shell scripts

+There are two shell scripts included:

+- mass-reset-customer-passwords.php allows to batch process customer accounts and assign and send the passwords for a limited amount of accounts.
+This makes it a bit easier to process a big amount of accounts.

+- reset-and-export-customer-passwords.php allows to reset the passwords of all customer accounts and export the account data (gender, first name, last name, email, new password) as a CSV file.
+This can then be used to send this information to the customers using an external email service (e.g. Mailchimp).

 ## Installation

 Install using [colinmollenhour/modman](https://github.com/colinmollenhour/modman/).